-The department will check with the advisor annually to ensure that the student is making satisfactory progress on research towards the completion of their degree.
-The Computer Science Graduate ADmissions department sends each Ph.D. student an e-mail with updates on the student's milestone and research progress.
+The department will check with the advisor annually to ensure that the student is making satisfactory progress towards the completion of their degree.
+The Computer Science PhD student services sends each Ph.D. student an e-mail with updates on the student's milestone and research progress.
 Individualized evaluations are sent to each student via e-mail throughout the summer.
 This evaluation is based on information available to the Ph.D.
-Program Officer at the time of the evaluatio meeting.
-Please be sure to e-mail firstname.lastname@example.org, whenever you complete a breadth requirement or milestone throught the year in order to keep you records current.
+Program Officer at the time of the evaluation meeting.
+Please be sure to e-mail firstname.lastname@example.org, whenever you complete a breadth requirement or milestone throughout the year in order to keep you records current.
 As per the Honor Code, it is the student's responsibility to contact the Program Officer with regard to any error or correction to their records.

 If a student is not making reasonable progress and further action needs to be taken:

-- The student's advisor, Ph.D.
-Program Director, and the Department Chair will meet to evaluate the next step that should be taken.
+- The student's advisor, Director of Graduate Studies, and the Department Chair will meet to evaluate the next step that should be taken.

-- By University Policy, the student has the right and can request to meet with the Ph.D.
-Program Director.
+- By University Policy, the student has the right and can request to meet with the Director of Graduate Studies.

 - The student can submit a request for an ombudsman.